 Vitamin D is not generally found in the diet, it is produced in the skin in response to sunlight.
 Production is known to be lower during the winter months and also lessens the further away from the equator that you live.
 Low vitaminD is also linked to low mood, hence why it may be a potential contributory factor to S.A.D.
 It is now recommended that most people should supplement with vitamin D during the winter months and this may be especially important for anyone struggling with S.A.D.
 Choose a supplement that contains vitamin D in the form of D3 (cholecalciferol) as this is the form that is naturally produced in the skin in response to sunlight.

 Exercise outdoors – Exercise is a well-known natural anti-depressant; and you can enhance these effects by exercising outdoors to maximize your exposure to daylight at the same time.
+Getting out for a walk first thing in the morning is a great way to reset your body clock, whilst also getting some exercise.

 Eat protein & healthy fats – People tend to crave sugary carbohydrates when they feel depressed and sluggish, however it’s best to avoid these foods if you can.
 Instead focus on a diet rich in wholegrains, beneficial fats found in nuts, seeds and oily fish, and plenty of high quality protein such as lean meat, fish, nuts, seeds, beans, chickpeas and lentils.
 Your body makes feel-good neurotransmitters such as serotonin from protein foods so ensuring a steady supply is vital if you’re feeling low.